Back to Home Page

 Tsarist Government influences on Doukhobor emigration ...

-While it is tempting to suggest that the Doukhobor petition had a significant impact on the attitude of the Romanov tsar and his government, it is quite likely that they had far more serious matters on their mind than a few thousand recalcitrant Doukhobors in the Caucasus.
+While it is tempting to suggest that the Doukhobor petition in question had a significant impact on the attitude of the Romanov tsar and his government, it is quite likely that they had far more serious matters on their mind than a few thousand recalcitrant Doukhobors in the Caucasus.
 It would become apparent in the next decade or two, that the Russian monarchy, and indeed the Romanov dynasty itself, were facing the possibility of their own imminent destruction.

 Their oppressive policies, endured by their subjects for decades were becoming less and less palatable to citizens, intellectuals and political activists alike, and the frustration of the more radical elements of the population was boiling over into violent uprisings and assassinations, including that of Alexander II in 1881.
 Alexander III's subsequent reactionary monarchy came to an end when he also died in 1894, and the immediate transition of the monarchy to his son Nicholas, preoccupied the inexperienced and somewhat disoriented Romanovs and their central government for a period of time.
 But rather than expressing tolerance and making a serious attempt at reform, Tsar Nicholas II continued the repressive policies of his father.

 On his accession to the throne, he immediately began demanding compulsory military service and the swearing of allegiance, to be expected of all citizens throughout the empire, regardless of their economic status, political persuasion, faith or ethnicity.
 Universal military conscription had previously been legislated by Alexander II in 1874, yet it had not always been strictly enforced, and sectarians were able to work out alternative means of service.
 Such was the case in the historic Doukhobor compromise between Lukeria Kalmykova and Grand Duke Michael during the Russian-Turkish War of 1877-78, a topic we will explore briefly elsewhere on this web page.
-After 1895 the new tsarist government insisted on the enforcement of compulsory military service, while the Doukhobors were steadfast in their resistance to it, and their differences appeared to be irreconcilable.
+After 1895 the new tsarist government insisted on the strict enforcement of compulsory military service, while the Doukhobors were steadfast in their resistance to it, and their differences appeared to be irreconcilable.
 In the following years, it was becoming clear that the very survival of the Spirit Wrestlers rested on the willingness of the tsarist government to permit them to emigrate from Russia.
 For a better understanding of these circumstances from a Doukhobor perspective at that time, we must review a few significant developments in their own history.

 The Historic Doukhobor Burning of Arms protest of 1895 ...